 Department of Public Works and Infrastructure

-Reference was also made to the Expropriation Bill tabled in parliament in October 2020.
+The bill was tabled in parliament in October 2020.

 The bill, designed to provide for the expropriation of property for a public purpose or in the public interest, was published for comment at the beginning of 2019.